-The Receiver shall accept metadata and bulk data encoded in DICOM JSON Model Object.
-The Receiver shall at least support the SOP Classes defined in Table 4.Y1.4.1.2-1.
+975 The Receiver shall at least support the SOP Classes defined in Table 4.121.4.1.2-1.

 The Receiver shall store the protocol instances in a fashion meeting the requirements defined for a DICOM Level 2 (Full) Storage SCP (refer to DICOM PS3.4 Section B.4.1).
 This means all DICOM Type 1, 2 and 3 attributes (public and private) are stored.